lkihe/lkihe.github.io/essays/GoodQuestions.md

 - The question about programming is posted in a programming forum (Stackoverflow)
 - The question is easy to understand (That also made the answer easy to find and understand too)
 - The question may have already been asked before but it is not a overly simple question that everyone should automatically know
+- The question includes helpful extra informaton such as code

 These points make the question good.